kangax/przilla/README.md

     - _(Alternatively, if using migrations: `npm run db:migrate`)_

 5.  **(Optional) Scrape WOD Data:**
-    - If you need to populate the database with initial WOD data from the scraper:
+    - To populate the database with initial WOD data from the scraper:
       ```bash
       npm run scrape-wods
       ```
-    - _(Note: Review `scripts/scrape-wods.js` for its specific requirements or data sources.)_
+    - _(Note: The scraper will prompt you to confirm descriptions for each WOD.)_

 ### Running Locally